-I listened to this sci fi thriller recently, and while the premise was promising at the start, in the end it ended up being more frustrating and annoying than enjoyable for me.
+I listened to The Fold recently, and while the premise was promising at the start, it ended up being more frustrating and annoying than enjoyable for me.

-Mike’s friend Reggie has been trying to get him to work for him for a decade, but due to Mike’s Mary Sue-ness, he refuses to take any job or do anything with his powers.
+Mike’s friend Reggie has been trying to get Mike to work for him for a decade, but due to Mike’s Mary Sue-ness, he refuses to take any job or do anything with his powers.
 This time though, he agrees to take a look at the project, because Reggie’s level of secrecy intrigues him.
-His job is to investigate the ‘project’, whatever it is, and use his super mental abilities to decide of its worth continuing to fund the project.
+Mike finds out that his job is to investigate ‘the project’, whatever that is, and use his super mental abilities to decide of it’s worth continuing to fund the project.

 The scientists go on to describe their many failed attempts at teleporting matter, leading to the eye-rolling of our protagonist and him whispering things to Reggie like (paraphrasing) “You brought me here for teleportation?
 Of course it failed, are you an idiot?”
 This sounds like a reasonable way to react.
 Except.

 The teleporter didn’t fail.

 This is what the scientists considered failure: They teleported some test blocks, which disintegrated to dust immediately after coming out the other side.
 They also teleported a dog, which came out the other end inside-out and dead.

 Yes, you read that right.
 They successfully teleported matter, and consider it a failure worth abandoning the project over.
 As does every government, business, or military entity in this meeting.

 I actually had to go back and re-listen to that part before writing this to make sure I wasn’t misunderstanding something.
 But nope, it’s right there.
 The team of scientists seeking funding for their project successfully teleported matter three separate times and consider this a failure, as does everyone in the room.